BabyLM Challenge

 Are there any limits on hyperparameters or model scale?

-No. In the loose track, parameter efficiency and training efficiency may be considered along with other factors in ranking submissions, but we do not impose any hard limits.
+No. We may consider parameter efficiency and training efficiency when awarding outstanding paper awards, but we do not impose any hard limits.

 Are there any limits on the number of epochs?